NorSC/supervisor-search/_supervisors/gavin-wood.md

   controllers are evolving in leaps and bounds.
-There are many opportunities in designing new user experiences and interactions for users of virtual reality, with the forsight that these technologies might one day have the same impact on society as 2D technologies.\
+There are many opportunities in designing new user experiences and interactions for users of virtual reality, with the forsight that these technologies might one day have the same impact on society as 2D technologies.

+  **D﻿esigning for Multiple Users and one headset via Asymetrical Designs**

   When people use virtual reality, it is often possible they will be joining from a domestic setting where other people are present.
 This often provides a problem where people without a headset are excluded from the experience and it is not always practical to provide everyone with a headset so they can join the virtual world together.